Researchers say people concerned about potential melanoma should visit a doctor for more sophisticated exams.

 Their review, published earlier this month, concluded that some of the most common ways people check for possible skin cancer — including visual inspection and smartphone apps — aren’t enough to accurately diagnose the disease.

-Skin cancer, which is generally caused by exposure to the sun’s ultraviolet rays, is the form of cancer in the United States.
+Skin cancer, which is generally caused by exposure to the sun’s ultraviolet rays, is the

 According to a Mayo Clinic study published last year, diagnoses of basal cell carcinoma and squamous cell carcinoma, the two forms of nonmelanoma skin cancers, increased 263 percent and 145 percent respectively between 2000 and 2010.